SrishtiShakti/FPGA-Portfolio/README.md

 # FPGA Portfolio

 This repository showcases a curated collection of FPGA design modules implemented in both **Verilog** and **VHDL**.
-Each module illustrates fundamental digital design concepts such as memory structures (RAM, FIFO), finite state machines (FSMs), arithmetic logic units (ALUs), and 7-segment display control.
+Each module illustrates fundamental digital design concepts such as memory structures (RAM, FIFO), finite state machines (FSMs), arithmetic logic units (ALUs),PPWM with PLL aand debouncer, and 7-segment display control.

 Projects are developed as part of the *FPGA Design for Embedded Systems* specialization and are intended for both learning and demonstration.
 Each design includes: